gudrunhe/secdec/doc/source/quickstart.rst

 General Expressions
 ~~~~~~~~~~~~~~~~~~~

-In order to perform the :mod:`pySecDec.subtraction` and :pySecDec:`expansion`,
+In order to perform the :mod:`pySecDec.subtraction` and :mod:`pySecDec.expansion`,
 we have to introduce more complex algebraic constructs.

 General expressions can be entered in a straightforward way: